-Julie Flygare, JD is the founder of Project Sleep, a leading narcolepsy spokesperson, published author, blogger and runner diagnosed with narcolepsy and cataplexy in 2007.
+Julie Flygare, JD is the President & CEO of Project Sleep, a leading narcolepsy advocate, speaker, published author, and Stanford Medicine X ePatient Scholar diagnosed with narcolepsy and cataplexy in 2007.
 She received her B.A. from Brown University in 2005 and her J.D. from Boston College Law School in 2009.

 Upon recognizing that many doctors were unfamiliar with narcolepsy, Julie collaborated with Harvard Medical School researchers in 2009 to establish a 5-hour educational program based on her story now taught to all Harvard Medical School students.

-She is the author of “REM Runner” blog about running and living with narcolepsy.
+She is the author of "REM Runner" blog about running and living with narcolepsy.
 On April 19, 2010, Julie took on one of the greatest athletic challenges of her life, running the Boston Marathon.
 She has since run two more marathons, raising funds for the Jack & Julie Narcolepsy Scholarship.

 Julie has spoken about narcolepsy internationally - to scientific researchers, doctors, nurses, medical students, NIH, FDA and CDC government officials and the general public.
 Her story has been featured by the Doctors Show, Marie Claire, Women's Health Magazine, ABC News, NBC, Sirius XM Radio and the Discovery Channel.
 (View Press)

 In 2011, Julie established the first SLEEP WALK in Washington D.C. and received the National Public Awareness Award from Narcolepsy Network.
 In December 2012, she published Wide Awake and Dreaming: A Memoir of Narcolepsy, which won First Place in the 2013 San Francisco Book Festival Award for Biography/Autobiography.